PlinioMayer/rottentomatoes-hw4/rottenpotatoes/README.md

 (HINT: use the 'match' syntax for routes as suggested in "Non-Resource-Based Routes" in Section 4.1 of ESaaS)

-+ a controller method to receive the click on "Find With Same Director", and grab the id (for example) of the movie that is the subject of the match (i.e. the one we're trying to find movies similar to)
++ a controllers method to receive the click on "Find With Same Director", and grab the id (for example) of the movie that is the subject of the match (i.e. the one we're trying to find movies similar to)